Tara Isabel Dee Lago

 Callum Murison

 Hello!
-I'm from Edinburgh, and am currently a fifth-year undergraduate student studying Astrophysics at the University of St Andrews.
-I'm interested in almost all of astronomy and astrophysics, particularly on a computational side (handling and analysing observational data, and simulations).
+I'm from Edinburgh, and am currently an Actuarial Trainee at Hymans Robertson.
+Prior to that, I studied Astrophysics at the University of St Andrews, where I was particularly interested in computational aspects of the field (handling and analysing observational data, and simulations).
 Away from academics, I enjoy playing a variety of sports, exploring the Scottish hills, and am a keen musician.
 My research project in summer 2023 focused on mapping a region of the sky known to be star-forming, around the Monoceros constellation, with the hope of using analytical techniques to attempt to find new star clusters.
 My LiA in summer 2024 was with the Timothy Smith Network in Boston, Massachusetts, teaching coding and microelectronics as part of the Elevating Agriculture Technology (EAT) course.

 Lucas Wolman